Tuee22/effectful/documents/dsl/dsl_compiler_morphology.md

 In the canonical boundary model from [intro.md](intro.md#2-the-proof-boundary-and-purity-boundary):

-- the surface DSL, pure effect descriptions, and inspectable workflow representations live inside the **purity boundary**
+- the surface language or pure representation layer, pure effect descriptions, and inspectable workflow representations live inside the **purity boundary**
 - generated Rust, JS, Swift, Kotlin, C++, CUDA, and other imperative interpreters live outside the **purity boundary**
 - those imperative runtimes may still remain inside the **proof boundary** when their lowering rules, memory contracts, and runtime behavior are modeled and verified
 - drivers, operating-system services, vendor SDKs, firmware, and undocumented hardware behavior remain outside the **proof boundary**